jhthorsen/mojo-server-daemoncontrol/README.md

     $int = $dctl->check_pid;

-Returns the PID of the running process documented in ["pid\_file"](#pid_file) or zero (0) if is is not running.
+Returns the PID of the running process documented in ["pid\_file"](#pid_file) or zero (0) if it is not running.

 ## ensure\_pid\_file